scaldi/scaldi-website/learn.md

 {% endhighlight %}

 `ScaldiApplicationLoader` understands both scaldi and play-specific modules and able to compose them in one final scaldi injection aggregation.
-That's because it able to not only load our scaldi modules, but also play plugins and play core bindings.
+That is the reason why it able to not only load our scaldi modules, but also play plugins and play core bindings.

 Now you can bind controllers as any other class in the Module.
 For example: